Contact Us(321) 841-8555

 If our team feels a cerclage is right for you, we will have a conversation, present all of the options and recommend the least invasive, best treatment plan for you.

-This procedure is typically performed during the 14th week of pregnancy to minimize risks to you and your baby.
+This procedure is typically performed during the 12th and 14th week of pregnancy to minimize risks to you and your baby.
 Before the procedure, you will receive regional anesthesia (medicine to put you to sleep), so you will not feel pain.
 Your provider will open the vagina using a speculum to view the cervix.
 They will then stitch the cervix closed.

 You may need to stay in the hospital for several hours for monitoring after the procedure but likely will return home the same day.
 You may have some mild cramping and light bleeding after cerclage.
 You can take Acetaminophen (Tylenol) to ease any pain or discomfort.
 These symptoms should go away after two to three days.